Hugh Laurie Lands Starring Role In HBO Comedy ‘Avenue 5’

 — Slate (@Slate) August 23, 2018

 It is thought that the show is almost certain to be picked up.
 Iannucci has delivered for HBO in the past, and Laurie continues to deliver quality performances.
 Coming Soon cites Laurie’s recent successes as including Hulu’s Chance, AMC’s miniseries The Night Manager, and Hulu’s Catch-22 miniseries.
-Laurie continues to draw good ratings and receive good reviews of his work, so he and Iannucci are said to be going forward as if the show will become a series, and have left their schedules open for that purpose.
+Laurie continues to draw good ratings and receive good reviews of his work, so he and Iannucci are said to be going forward as if the show will become a series and have left their schedules open for that purpose.

-Iannuci told the Daily Mail that he had been looking for something to do with Laurie, because he enjoyed him so much on Veep and had been a fan of his work going way back.
+Iannucci told the Daily Mail that he had been looking for something to do with Laurie because he enjoyed him so much on Veep and had been a fan of his work going way back.

-‘I knew that Hugh was a fan of the show, and I’m a huge fan of Hugh from way, way back with his comedy that he did in the UK.
+“I knew that Hugh was a fan of the show, and I’m a huge fan of Hugh from way, way back with his comedy that he did in the UK.
 We just connected, really.
 Each heard that the other was interested, and we just kind of hooked up in London and chatted for hours about it.”

 Hugh Laurie To Star In Armando Iannucci’s HBO Comedy Pilot ‘Avenue 5’ https://t.co/fK8KTdV9Qc pic.twitter.com/eDk4GGym5E